 An approved deferment agreement is the student's personal obligation to meet and is considered to be a binding Payment Agreement.
 The student is then obligated to make payment in full for applicable semester by the extended deadline established therein.

 Please download and submit the relevant form below to apply for a tuition deadline extension.
-A non-applicable $100 fee payment is required, as well as documentation for pending funds and/or recent loan approvals.
+A non-refundable $100 fee payment is required, as well as documentation for pending funds and/or recent loan approvals.
 Final deferral approval is determined by the Student Accounts & Bursar Services office.

 Approved Deferral Features

 - Prevents a student from being dropped or unenrolled from their courses.
 Note: Non-attendance does not constitute reversal of tuition/fees liability.